Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-The Accounting Professional & Ethical Standard Board (APESB), an independent body that was established in 2006, sets the ethical requirements with which all professional accountants working in Australia must comply.
-The APESB has issued the Accounting Professional & Ethical Standard (APES) 110 Code of Ethics for Professional Accountants, which is based on the IESBA Code of Ethics and was updated in September 2017 to incorporate the 2016 IESBA Code of Ethics, emphasizing the changes due to NOCLAR.
+The Accounting Professional & Ethical Standards Board (APESB), an independent body that was established in 2006, sets the ethical requirements with which all members of the PAOs must comply.
+APESB has issued the Accounting Professional & Ethical Standard (APES) 110 Code of Ethics for Professional Accountants (including Independence Standards), which is based on the IESBA Code of Ethics for Professional Accountants (including Independence Standards).

-The institute also reports that it is active in supporting the APSEB’s adoption process by partaking in the APSEB’s review of the APES 110 Code of Ethics every six months and submitting comments to exposure drafts issued by the APESB and the IESBA.
+The IPA is active in supporting the APESB’s adoption process by engaging directly and extensively in the APESB’s review of professional and ethical standards and submitting comments to exposure drafts issued by APESB and IESBA.

-Additionally, IPA also notes that it advocates and liaises with other regulatory bodies and stakeholders to ensure that ensure that principles embedded in the IESBA Code of Ethics are incorporated in a range of laws—at both the state and commonwealth level—that impact on the accounting profession.
+Additionally, IPA advocates and liaises with other regulatory bodies and stakeholders to ensure that principles embedded in the IESBA Code of Ethics for Professional Accountants (including Independence Standards) are incorporated in a range of laws — at both the state and commonwealth level — that impact on the accounting profession, and in the public interest.

 Current Status: Sustain